aaronsnoswell/raven_ros_basics/README.md

 # draw_cube

-A simple example demonstrating ROS contorl of the Raven II end effector from python
+A simple example demonstrating ROS control of the Raven II end effector from python

+# Requirements

+Tested on ROS Kinetic and Ubuntu 16.X.
+Also works from Bash for Windows.

 # Installation